abond936/My-Journal/docs/02-Application.md

 - **Mobile-first filter redesign** - Sidebar freeform filters move to icon-led chip controls: rename **Card type** to **Cards** and replace single select with five toggle chips/buttons (`story`, `gallery`, `qa`, `quote`, `callout`) where “all” means all five active; Tags remove the `All` dimension tab and use only `Who/What/When/Where`; remove legacy copy/controls for **Show children after tag-filtered parents** from reader sidebar UX; simplify search control copy/presentation (`Search tags...` in-field prompt), reduce sidebar visual density, and keep tag tree collapsed by default (especially mobile) with per-dimension expansion on demand.
 ⭕2 **Future**

+- **Curated default in sidebar** - Make Curated the default sidebar mode for reader entry if validation continues to show it is the primary intended browse path.
+- **Curated tree mobile ergonomics** - Increase practical finger usability of the curated/tag tree rows and controls beyond the current desktop-acceptable baseline where needed in real mobile use.
 - **Tag Tree Counts** - Fix numbering and add media counts "(x/y)" on tag tree nodes.
 - **Collection Metadata** - Implement collection metadata (child counts).
 - **Chron Tree** - Provide tree in chronological order (Year / Month / What) for browsing.